 - a.
 The light from any illuminated sign shall be shaded, shielded, and directed in such a manner so that the light intensity or brightness will not be objectionable to surrounding areas. - b.
 No sign shall have blinking, flashing or fluttering lights, or other illuminating devices that have a changing light intensity, brightness, or color.
+No sign shall utilize moving patterns of light that convey an illusion of motion or animation.
+Beacon lights are not permitted.
+This section shall not be interpreted to prohibit electronic message boards as defined in Chapter 2.

-Beacon lights are not permitted. - c.
+- c.
 No colored lights shall be used at any location or in any manner that imitates or might be confused with traffic control devices. - d.
 Neither direct nor reflected light from primary light sources shall create a traffic hazard to motor vehicle operators on public roads. - e.
 No exposed reflective type bulbs and no strobe light or incandescent lamp that exceeds fifteen (15) watts shall be used on the exterior surface of any sign in a manner that would expose the face of the bulb, light, or lamp to any public road or adjacent property.